enyo/rodin/Readme.md

-# Mongo Mâché
+# Rodin

+/roʊˈdæn/

 This is an object modeling tool for MongoDB, based on [mongo dart](https://github.com/vadimtsushko/mongo_dart).

 > This library is not yet finished!
 Do not use.

-The name comes from [Papier mâché](http://en.wikipedia.org/wiki/Papier-m%C3%A2ch%C3%A9).
+The name comes from [Auguste Rodin](http://en.wikipedia.org/wiki/Auguste_Rodin) who was a french sculptor.

 ## Metadata (annotations)